-AWSE has embarked on a journey to share the experiences of the African Woman in STEM through this blog.
-As a great team of female scientists and mentors, we look forward to having you as part of our family.
+We are on a journey to share the experiences of the African Woman in STEM through features on this blog.

 If you are interested, kindly email us at email@example.com

 Letter addressed to my form four leaver self: